How to construct a winning stock portfolio for 2022

 To minimize the investment risk, I first look for stocks that will have a low probability of a permanent loss of capital.
 That is why my stocks were selected based on value investing concepts.

-At the same time, since I cannot foresee the future, I invest in a number of stocks.
+At the same time, since I cannot foresee the future, I invest in several stocks.
 This post is an example of how I have constructed a stock portfolio.
 I will be tracking the performance of the stock portfolio to illustrate how to manage it.

 There are of course other risk mitigation strategies.
 I just covered selecting stocks based on value investing concepts and having a stock portfolio as examples.
 If you want to know more about other risk mitigation strategies, look up the following: